ptyspawn/ssp21-IKI/report.md

 }
 ```

-### 4) TimeAttestationResponse
+### TimeAttestationResponse (4)

+The attestation response uses the same signed structure and algorithm identifiers as a CSR or X.509 certificate.

 ```

--- this type is imported from RFC 5280, and identifies the signing algorithm to be used along with any parameter it requires -- AlgorithmIdentifier  ::=  SEQUENCE
+-- this type is used in X.509 and PKCS #10 to identify a signing algorithm -- AlgorithmIdentifier  ::=  SEQUENCE
 {
         algorithm     OBJECT IDENTIFIER